 This post is also available in: हिन्दी (Hindi)

 When there is excessive collection of fluid between the pleural space (space between the thin membrane lining the lung and the chest wall) it is called pleural effusion.
+In this article, you will know about symptoms of Pleural Effusion and everything about causes of Pleural Effusion.

 The outer surface of the lung and the chest wall are lined by pleural.